 “Data-driven decision making” involves analyzing and embracing your corporate data over intuition.
 Due to the advance of modern technology, companies can analyze huge databases to uncover, what is happening throughout the organization, how they compare to rival companies and even test different scenarios to predict how their actions will impact their future performance.
 According to a study by McKinsey Global Institute, companies that are taking decisions based on data are “23 times more likely to acquire customers, 6 times as likely to retain customers, and 19 times as likely to be profitable as a result”.

-Data-driven organizations tend to be more customer centric and have better insights on their customer journey and expectations.
-They are better at measuring qualitative characteristics such as satisfaction and have a clear understanding of what differentiate their services, compared to rival companies and how to provide personalized experience to their customers, in order to drive their loyalty.
-McKinsey has found out that companies such as Amazon, Netflix and Google, for which measuring and analyzing their customer behavior is in the center of their corporate strategy, outperform their competition by “85% in sales growth and over 25% in gross margin”.
-Consequently, the study predicts that companies in the long run, which fail to adopt customer centric, behavioral data-driven approach, will lose their competitive edge.
+Data-driven organizations tend to be more customer-centric and have better insights on their customer journey and expectations.
+They are better at measuring qualitative characteristics such as satisfaction and have a clear understanding of what differentiate their services, compared to rival companies and how to provide a personalized experience to their customers, in order to drive their loyalty.
+McKinsey has found out that companies such as Amazon, Netflix and Google, for which measuring and analyzing their customer behavior is in the center of their corporate strategy, outperform their competition by “85% in sales growth and over 25% in the gross margin”.
+Consequently, the study predicts that companies in the long run, which fail to adopt a customer-centric, behavioral data-driven approach, will lose their competitive edge.